 T-PREP: Transfer Pre-Engineering Program

-The Transfer Pre-Engineering Program (T-PREP) is an ten-day summer program offered to incoming Berkeley Engineering transfer students.
+Berkeley Engineering’s Transfer Pre-Engineering Program (T-PREP) is an eighteen-day summer program offered to incoming Berkeley Engineering transfer students.
 The transition from a community college to a major research university can be challenging, and transfer students often underestimate the degree of change.
 Students who participate in T-PREP will be fully prepared to meet the rigors of being a junior in the College of Engineering.
-T-PREP is just one of the many support services offered by the Center for Access to Engineering Excellence.
+T-PREP is just one of the many support services offered by Engineering Student Services.

 Do I qualify for T-PREP?

-All incoming engineering transfer first-year students (including undocumented students) are invited to apply for T-PREP.
+All incoming Berkeley Engineering community college transfer students are invited to apply for T-PREP.
 The program focuses on the academic issues facing students from groups who are:

 - Non-traditionally aged

 - U.S. veterans